fabiencrassat/CurriculumVitaeBundle/Resources/doc/custom_cv_file.md

 This block is the main part of your curriculum vitae, where you will write all about you ;)

-All blocks inside will follow this structure, exept [LookingFor block](#lookingfor-block "LookingFor block"):
+All blocks inside will follow this structure, except [LookingFor block](#lookingfor-block "LookingFor block"):
 ``` xml
 <curriculumVitae>
     ...